kakyoism/kkappkit/README.md

 ### Why Tkinter for the GUI?
 From the vision, Tkinter gives me the following benefits:

-- **It's always there!** It's first-party as a standard Python library, which simplifies distribution.
+- **It's always there!** It's a first-party standard library, which simplifies distribution.
-- **It's stable.** Being a [Tcl/TK](https://www.tcl.tk) binding, Tkinter rarely changes.
+- **It's stable.** Being a binding to the dinasaur [Tcl/TK](https://www.tcl.tk), Tkinter rarely changes.
 I personally enjoy Tkinter's create-configure-bind-layout workflow.
 - **Its features seem good enough for writing small tools.** So far.
 Its widget set, though much smaller than its peers', is compact and configurable.
 Native look and styling are possible.

 ### What is this all about then?
 Tkinter has well-known problems, such as:

 - The lack of a designer tool.
-Everything is implemented by code.
+You must code everything up.
 - Limited widget set with minimal documentation.
-- Being a language binding of Tcl/TK, not very transparent despite being open source.
+- Being a language-binding of Tcl/TK, not very transparent despite being open source.

-However, only the first problem is a showstopper in my context: User needs to tweak the data model and  UI easily with little ad-hoc coding.
+However, only the first problem is a showstopper in my book: User needs to tweak the data model and UI without coding.

-So a big part of this work is to ease the tweaking by creating a custom UI reflection mechanism based on Tkinter, similar to [XRC for wxWidgets](https://docs.wxwidgets.org/3.1/overview_xrc.html).
+So a big part of this work is to support data reflection in UI for Tkinter, similar to [XRC for wxWidgets](https://docs.wxwidgets.org/3.1/overview_xrc.html).
 Other (on-going) features include providing specialized compound widgets, handling blocking and async controls transparently, etc.

 ### Caveats
-Many UI lib efforts, such as the great [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI), aim at innovative workflows.
-Here, instead, I'm only interested in building a thin layer upon Tkinter, keeping the familiar Tkinter flavour: The create-configure-bind-layout workflow for most compound widgets.
+Many third-party UI libs, such as the great [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI), aim at innovative workflows.
+Here, instead, I'm only interested in building a thin layer upon Tkinter while keeping the familiar Tkinter flavour: The create-configure-bind-layout workflow.

-The reflection mechanism currently adopts a vertical layout, like an *endless page*, meaning all the controls are laid out by rows inside a scrollable frame, one control per row.
+The fundamental constraints I set for myself is that the reflection currently adopts a vertical layout, like an *endless page*, meaning all the controls are laid out in **rows** inside a scrollable frame, **one compound control per row**.
 This is inspired by many form-filling web interface, such as Google Chrome's settings page.

 Also, being very new to UI development, I haven't found the right way to test Tkinter-based GUI automatically.
 So test framework is out of the equation at this point.